absmach/magistrala-docs/blog/supermq-storage-architecture.md

 ### The PostgreSQL Scaling Problem

 We love Postgres.
 It is the gold standard for relational databases, offering unmatched reliability and the full power of SQL.
 But out of the box, a standard PostgreSQL table would quickly buckle under our load.
 As a single messages table grows into the billions of rows, its B-tree indexes become monstrously large.
 Once the indexes no longer fit in memory, write throughput plummets.
-Benchmarks show this clearly: The ingestion rate of PostgreSQL rate can crash from over 100,000 rows/sec to just a few thousand once a table exceeds 50 million rows.
+Benchmarks show this clearly: The ingestion rate of PostgreSQL can crash from over 100,000 rows/sec to just a few thousand once a table exceeds 50 million rows.
 One  can argue that the tables can be manually partitioned, but this is a complex, error-prone process that one has to manage by themselves forever.

 ![Hypertable](PostgreSQL-Performance-Degradation.png)

 The chart above visualizes this exact performance cliff.
 On the left, write throughput is high and stable while the indexes of the table fit within RAM.
 As the table grows past a critical point, the database can no longer hold the indexes in memory and must constantly read from disk.
 This "disk thrashing" state is shown on the right, where performance collapses to a fraction of its original rate.

-In benchmarks published by TigerData, declarative partitioning in PostgreSQL can improve some aspects of query latency, but still required manual creation of partitions, constant monitoring for data gaps, and complex management of retention logic.
+In benchmarks published by TigerData, declarative partitioning in PostgreSQL can improve some aspects of query latency, but still requires manual creation of partitions, constant monitoring for data gaps, and complex management of retention logic.
 Even then, TimescaleDB outperforms it by up to 1,000x on real queries, while remaining 100% Postgres-compatible.

 ### The InfluxDB Querying Limitation